kw-ch/kw-ch.github.io/_posts/2023-11-08-mutex-semaphore.md

 ---
 layout: post
-title: Mutexes and semaphores
+title: Embedded Systems Part ??: Mutexes and semaphores
 categories: misc
 ---

-(Note: This post assumes you have basic knowledge of RTOS, specifically mutexes and semaphores)
+(Note: This isn't really a full post that's meant to be a part of the Embedded Systems series but I just thought it would be fitting to put it here)

-So recently I've been learning about RTOS (real-time operating systems) and how they work.
-One question that has always stuck in the back of my head (that I've never really bothered to address until now) is what exactly is the difference between a mutex and a binary semaphore?
+One question that has always stuck in the back of my head is what exactly is the difference between a mutex and a binary semaphore?
 Also, what's the point of counting semaphores if semaphores are meant to restrict access to shared resources (don't you only want one task accessing a resource at once?).
 So after spending hours across multiple days here is my attempt to answer these two questions.

 # Mutexes and Semaphores
 So let's first address the difference between a mutex and a binary semaphore.